John-Piper/wrappr/README.md

 # This example code will be helpful to use when developing code
 # and you require loading a big data file into the environment.

-# The read_excel function will only load once if the variable is still in the enviroment scope
+# The read.csv function will only load the data if the variable is not in the enviroment scope

 df_big_file <- wrappr::get_cache_or_create(
                                            var = "df_big_file",